aaalgo/fmri2img/README.md

 ## Workflow

 This is in a very early stage.
 Don't expect this to work directly.
+You'll need a GPU with 40+GB memory.
-The dataset is extremely big; a single subjects' data is over 200GB.
+The dataset is very big; a single subjects' low-resolution data is over 50GB.

 ```